mysql/mysql-utilities/doc/man/mysqluserclone.rst

 .. option:: --copy-dir=<directory>

-   Path to use when copying data (stores temporary files) - default = current directory.
+   The path to use when copying data (stores temporary files).
+The default is the current directory.

 .. option:: --destination=<destination>

    Connection information for the destination server in the format:
    <user>[:<passwd>]@<host>[:<port>][:<socket>]
-   where <passwd> is
-   optional and either <port> or <socket> must be provided.

 .. option:: --dump, -d

-   Dump GRANT statements for user.
+   Dump **GRANT** statements for user.

 .. option::  --format=<list_format>